mlazarov/Hyper-Cache-Extended/readme.txt

 * agents, urls and cookies based rejection configurable
 * easy to integrated with other plugins
 * option to move cache to other partition/disk
-* only server cached pages when server load is above a certain load
+* only serve cached pages when web server average load is above a certain number

-More can be read on the [official plugin page](http://marto.lazarov.org/plugins/hyper-cache) and write me if you have issues to lazarov@mail.bg
+More can be read on the [official plugin page](http://marto.lazarov.org/plugins/hyper-cache-extended) and write me if you have issues to lazarov@mail.bg